arviz-devs/arviz-stats/docs/source/contributing/testing.md

 ## How to write tests

-Use `importorskip` helper function from `tests/helpers` for any import outside of the python standard library plus NumPy and SciPy.
+Use `importorskip` helper function from `tests/helpers` for any import outside of the Python standard library plus NumPy and SciPy.
 For example:

 ```python
 import copy